top of page

 • Anonymous reports are accepted.

-• Investigations are handled promptly by our Compliance Officer.
+• Investigations are handled by our Compliance Officer.

-• The Compliance Officer conducts quarterly audits, reviewing a sample of client files, sanctions screening logs, and whistleblower reports.
+• Compliance Officer conducts internal quarterly reviews.
 Findings are reported to CEO.

-• Policy is reviewed annually or upon legal/regulatory changes.
+• Policy is reviewed annually or upon legal change.

 bottom of page